wawzat/pumpfuse_clean_data/readme.md

 ```

 ### 3. Initial Google API Authentication
-- Instruction assmue you have setup Google Cloud and have a Google Service Accouont.
+- Instructions assmue you have already setup Google Cloud and have a Google API Service Accouont.
 - Go to the [Google Cloud Console](https://console.cloud.google.com/)
 - Create a new project (or use an existing one)
 - Enable the Google Sheets API and Google Drive API